 Do we have to attend pre-marital education courses?

 This is your choice.
-I will provide the necessary information, as I am obliged to do so.
+I will provide the necessary information, as I am legally obliged to do.
 Please note that these courses are educational, developed to set you up for success.
 Many couples who have taken advantage of marriage education courses have benefited from the insights they’ve gained.

 These can be as traditional or non-traditional as you like – it really is your vision that matters.
 These are suitable for all couples, regardless of gender.
 Even if couples don’t want to (or can’t) get legally married, many want to publicly affirm their relationship.
 Commitment ceremonies provide couples with an opportunity to celebrate their love with their family and friends.
 Others choose to exchange vows in a private ritual.
 The options for how to create your own ceremony are limitless.